w6113/databass-public/docs/README.md

 1. Get started by forking the databass repository into your own github account.
 2. Make sure that your repository is PRIVATE
-3. Add the staff's github accounts to the repo: lamflokas and sirrice
+3. Add the staff's github accounts to the repo: deka108 and sirrice
 4. For each assignment, create a branch named "aX" where "X" is the specific assignment.
 For instance, the branch for the 0th assignment will be "a0" (all lower case)
 5. Commit and push your solution to github.
 For instance, the following for the "a0" branch: